merenlab/merenlab.org/_posts/anvio/2016-06-18-importing-functions.md

 ## Simple matrix

-This is the simplest way to get the functional annotation of genes into anvi'o.
-The details of this primary file format is [described here](/software/anvio/help/artifacts/functions-txt/).
+This is the simplest way to get the functional annotation of genes into anvi'o is to do it through a flat, TAB-delmited text file we call {% include ARTIFACT name="functions-txt" %}.
+Please see the details of this format using the link.

 ## EggNOG database + emapper